lachrist/aran/doc/src/_issues/wrong-realm-for-default-prototype.md

+---
+layout: default
+title: Wrong Realm for Default Prototype
+---

 When a constructor initialize `this`, if the prototype of `new.target` is not a proper object, the `Object.prototype` intrinsic of the realm were `new.target` was created should be used.
 Because there is currently no way to resolve the realm of an arbitrary value, Aran uses the `Object.prototype` intrinsic of the realm where the constructor was created instead.

 ```js
 const local = globalThis;